MathiasNourry/Hadoop-from-scratch/README.md

-# INF727-Systemes_repartis
+# Hadoop from scratch !

-DAGandCo is a pseudo DAG (Directed Acyclic Graph) builder application to visualize in real time the execution of a MapReduce system.
+DAGandCo is a pseudo DAG (Directed Acyclic Graph) builder application to visualize in real time the execution of a MapReduce system for distributed calculations.
 Its development is part of the INF 727 course given at Télecom Paris dealing with distributed systems.

-This application, developped in Python, is available with two versions of MapReduce system used to make a wordcount job:
-- the version v3.0 is the non-optimized version
-- the version v3.1 is the optimized one
+## Quick introduction to MapReduce system

 ## Environment